CSL-KU/MURAL/README.md

 . do_run_tests.sh
 ```

 This script evaluates all methods presented in the paper (baselines and MURAL) across a range of deadlines.
 If the script fails to complete some tests, simply re-run it to complete those.
-When completed, it will also plot all the results and save them in the same directory.
+When completed, it will also plot all the results and save them in the folders named exp_plots_Pillarnet and exp_plots_PointpillarsCP.

 ### Customizing Test Parameters

 You can modify the deadline ranges by editing the `do_run_tests.sh` script.
-Look for commands like:
+Look for following command:

 ```bash
 ./run_tests.sh methods BEGIN STEP END